-->

 Q1: Will self-driving cars eliminate the need for car insurance?

-Q3: Will car insurance be cheaper in 2040?
+Q3: Will car insurance be cheaper with autonomous vehicles by 2040?

 No comments: